Myocardial infarction: Tissue death

 If impaired blood flow to the heart lasts long enough, it triggers a process called the ischemic cascade; the heart cells in the territory of the blocked coronary artery die (infarction), chiefly through necrosis, and do not grow back.
 A collagen scar forms in their place.
 When an artery is blocked, cells lack oxygen, needed to produce ATP in mitochondria.
 ATP is required for the maintenance of electrolyte balance, particularly through the Na/K ATPase.
 This leads to an ischemic cascade of intracellular changes, necrosis and apoptosis of affected cells.

 Cells in the area with the worst blood supply, just below the inner surface of the heart (endocardium), are most susceptible to damage.
 Ischemia first affects this region, the subendocardial region, and tissue begins to die within 15–30 minutes of loss of blood supply.
 The dead tissue is surrounded by a zone of potentially reversible ischemia that progresses to become a full-thickness transmural infarct.
 The initial "wave" of infarction can take place over 3–4 hours.
 These changes are seen on gross pathology and cannot be predicted by the presence or absence of Q waves on an ECG.
 The position, size and extent of an infarct depends on the affected artery, totality of the blockage, duration of the blockage, the presence of collateral blood vessels, oxygen demand, and success of interventional procedures.

 Tissue death and myocardial scarring alter the normal conduction pathways of the heart and weaken affected areas.
 The size and location put a person at risk of abnormal heart rhythms (arrhythmias) or heart block, aneurysm of the heart ventricles, inflammation of the heart wall following infarction, and rupture of the heart wall that can have catastrophic consequences.

-Injury to the myocardium also occurs during re-perfusion.
+Injury to the myocardium also occurs during reperfusion.
 This might manifest as ventricular arrhythmia.
-The re-perfusion injury is a consequence of the calcium and sodium uptake from the cardiac cells and the release of oxygen radicals during reperfusion.
-No-reflow phenomenon—when blood is still unable to be distributed to the affected myocardium despite clearing the occlusion—also contributes to myocardial injury.
-Topical endothelial swelling is one of many factors contributing to this phenomenon.
+Reperfusion injury results from influx of calcium and sodium into cardiac cells and the release of oxygen free radicals.
+The no-reflow phenomenon (when blood remains unable to perfuse the affected myocardium despite clearing the occlusion) also contributes to myocardial injury.
+Local endothelial swelling is one of many factors contributing to this phenomenon.